wp-plugins/wp-auto-affiliate-links/readme.txt

 If you add more links with the same keyword, only the first occurence of the keyword will add the first link.
 If the same keyword appear again in the article, the second link will be added on it.

 == Changelog ==

+= 3.5.7 =
+* Keywords with the same affiliate link will be combined
+* Added a notice to let people know about the pro version

 = 3.5.6.1 =
 * Changed permisions from "manage_options" to "publish_pages" so the editors can use the plugin